Book Tickets

 Forge

-Old world exhibit: Map location 2
+Ulster: Map location 2

 Forge

 Step Inside this blacksmith forge from the 1800s - a vital part of rural life in years gone by.
 The blacksmith made tools for the farm and home such as ploughs and griddles.
 Under the hearth is a water trough to cool his tools.
+Folklore has it that this water can cure warts.

 For centuries the blacksmith was a revered figure in villages and towns across the globe, for without his skill, very little could be achieved as he made the tools and parts that others needed to work.